-After reading an interesting article in The Wall Street Journal by Mark Schatzker called Having a Cow About Steak Quality, I immediately set out to learn more finding the perfect steak so I did some research and found The Artisan Beef Institute and Carrie Oliver.
-After exchanging emails and a phone call, I asked Carrie if she would answer a few questions about "Artisan Beef, what it is, why we should be buying it and where to find it."
+After reading an interesting article in The Wall Street Journal by Mark Schatzker called Having a Cow About Steak Quality, I immediately set out to learn more finding the perfect steak.
+Hence, I researched and found The Artisan Beef Institute and Carrie Oliver.
+After exchanging emails and a phone call, I asked Carrie if she would answer a few questions about "Artisan Beef, what it is, why we should be buying it, and where to find it."

-As you will learn from reading this interview, Carrie is a wealth of information and she is happy to share it with fellow steak lovers here and at her web sites.
-She is currently working with several cattle producers and has put together a home tasting kit at her Oliver Ranch Company for anyone who wants to compare 4 different steaks from different ranches.
+As you will learn from reading this interview, Carrie is a wealth of information and is happy to share it with fellow steak lovers here and on her websites.
+She is currently working with several cattle producers.
+She has put together a home-tasting kit at her Oliver Ranch Company for anyone who wants to compare 4 different steaks from different ranches.

 Enjoy the interview and I welcome your comments at the end.

 How did you get started in researching and writing about Artisan Meats?

 This began as a personal journey.
 We wanted to buy beef that was genuinely naturally or organically raised but didn't want to trade off flavor.
 Sadly, no one could tell us what was on our plates and the steaks were random from week to week.
 When I discovered why, I was both inspired and upset and decided to do something about it.